 Flag of Bulgaria

-When Bulgaria was detached from Turkey as a principality as a result of the Russo-Turkish war (1877-1878), and after the peace treaty of San Stefano (03.03.1878) rose as Greater Bulgaria, it was released into partial independence as a Turkish vassal state after the Berlin Treaty (13.07.1878), but with a territory reduced by about 60 er land area.
+When Bulgaria was detached from Turkey as a principality as a result of the Russo-Turkish war (1877-1878), and after the peace treaty of San Stefano (03.03.1878) rose as Greater Bulgaria, it was released into partial independence as a Turkish vassal state after the Treaty of Berlin (13.07.1878), but with a territory reduced by about 60% of the land area.

 After 1848, many Slavic peoples chose flags in the colors white, blue and red, because they saw Russia as a model, since the Russians were the only free Slavic nation.
 All other Slavic peoples lived under Austrian, Turkish or even German rule.
 That political current which tries to unite all Slavs in one nation under the colors white, blue and red is called Pan-Slavism, and the colors white, blue and red are therefore called Pan-Slavic colors.

 The Bulgarians owed their freedom to the Russians, and introduced a flag similar to the Russian one, but the blue stripe was replaced by a green one.
 However, the colors white, green and red had been used unofficially since 1862, before 1877/78.
 White stands for freedom and peace, green for the forests and agriculture, red for the blood shed to achieve freedom.